 - And for alumni, Madison Writing Assistance offers individual remote appointments for you to work on your personal statement with a writing specialist.

 The CPHA Drop-In Advising Sign-Up form will open 10-15 minutes before each drop-in session begins, and it will close at the end of the session.
-The form may close prior to the very end of the session, if the number students and alumni waiting in the queue require until the end of the session to be seen.
+PLEASE NOTE: The form may close prior to the very end of the session, if the number of advisees in the queue reach capacity for the session.
+Due to high traffic as we approach enrollment, please anticipate 5-10 minute conversations.
+And please wait to come see us in January if you want to discuss something unrelated to spring enrollment!

 Please read the instructions in the form carefully, keep your email open, and have a great conversation with an advisor when it is your turn to talk!